Analytical-Guide/Datalake-Guide/docs/local-development.md

+---
+title: Local Development Guide
+description: Step-by-step instructions for running and testing the knowledge hub locally with and without Jekyll.
+permalink: /docs/local-development/
+---

 # Local Development

 This guide explains how to set up and run the Jekyll site locally for development and testing.